erez-aharonov/machine_learning_for_code/README.md

-# machine learning for coding
+# machine learning for programming
 Links to "big code" stuff

 ## Pay attention for the tech giants